 “Get reviews.
 No really knows if it’s truly a ranking factor.
 I think it is (a small one), but if you get five or more reviews on your Google Local Listing you get those golden stars next to your listing, which will make it pop above all the others who don’t have 5 or more reviews.
 It ain’t brain surgery that getting those golden stars next to your listing will bring more traffic and phone calls.
 What kills me is when a client has 4 reviews for months and months… bite the bullet and bloody well beg for a review from the client!”

 Local SEO, means searches with local intent, which means many of those searches and clicks come from mobile phones.
 If you don’t already have a responsive mobile friendly website… bloody well get one!

 With the Pigeon Update it just proves your most important asset is your website.
 If you were a small business or any business that relied on traffic from Google Places listings and that disappeared let that be a lesson to you to make sure your website ranks locally well.
 It should also be a lesson to make sure you have lots of solid traffic sources outside of Google too.

 We manage 100’s of locations listings and whenever I see a clients business that is NOT ranking in the local 7-pack and has a lot more relevant citations, age, and filled out Google Places listing, then I can almost guarantee the problem is inconsistent NAP info.
 In my opinion, one of the numbers #1 negative ranking factors is inconsistent NAP info.
 Make that your number priority if you are an established business who doesn’t already rank well.

 If your business has multiple locations and your looking to get them all optimized for local search.
-Click below to request a free consultation.
+Click here to request a free 25 minute marketing assessment.